 During the third quarter of fiscal 2018, the Board of Directors approved an annual incentive plan.
 Under the plan, key consultants and management of the Company are entitled to an annual incentive bonus based on the performance of the Company's investment portfolio.
 The bonus pool is calculated on an annual basis and is accrued quarterly.
-Moving forward over the next year, it is expected that monthly operating expenses will be approximately \$75,000.
+Moving forward over the next year, it is expected that monthly operating expenses will be approximately \$75,000, before considering certain one-time costs.